 Water for the Future

 California faces big challenges when it comes to our water supplies.
-Our limited and less reliable fresh water is being stretched to meet the needs of the environment, and growing urban and farming demands, while groundwater supplies are steadily declining.
+Our limited and less reliable fresh water is being stretched to meet the needs of the environment and growing urban and farming demands, while our groundwater supplies are steadily declining.

 Water for the Future Initiatives